Rowan-Ranch/livestock-rs/README.md

  - 🐖 Includes common swine breeds like Duroc and Hampshire.
  - 🫏 Includes common donkey breeds like Miniature and Standard.
  - 🦌 Includes common reindeer breeds like Even and Nentsi.
+ - 🐪 Includes common camel breeds like Afar Dromedary and Somali Dromedary.
  - 🛠️ Utilities for converting between enum variants and human-readable strings.
  - 🔒 Serde support for serialization and deserialization.